 \section{Abstract}

 {This chapter provides an almost comprehensive guide to the Imaging X-ray Polarimetry Explorer (\ixpe) data analysis.
 The chapter briefly introduces the \ixpe spacecraft and the instrument onboard; subsequently, the strategies adopted to extract polarimetric information and to optimize the response are given.
 Moreover, the data formats and processing steps to avoid potential systematic errors and to achieve the best results from the \ixpe data are reported.
-Both the model-independent and the model-dependent analyses are summarized, as the instrument response functions and their different available flavors.
-The idea behind this chapter is to collect suggestions and answers to questions that are typically raised by users, aiming to enable researchers to maximize the scientific return from \ixpe observations.}
+Both the model-independent and the model-dependent analyses are summarized, as well as the instrument response functions and their different available flavors.
+The aim of this chapter is to compile suggestions and answers to questions commonly raised by users, to help researchers maximize the scientific return from \ixpe observations.}